 When we say “vacation budget”, make sure you include every little detail so all expenses are accounted for.
 Tickets and accommodation are the big-ticket items, but smaller expenses like meals and new vacation clothes should be budgeted for in advance, too!
 Remember that anything and everything you need for a vacation are important.

 The next step of planning to budget your vacation is how you will handle each of these expenses.
 What would you pay out of pocket?
 How much are you willing to put on your credit cards?
-Along with your vacation plan, you also need to have a debt relief plan in place.
+Along with your vacation plan, you also need to have a debt management plan in place.
 Increased debt could add a lot more stress to your life as it lessens your financial stability.

 Last but not least, don’t forget the little things.
 Packing your own food, cheaper accommodation options such as AirBnB, Coupons, discounted holiday packages etc. all add up to your vacation savings.
 Focus on the memories and not the expenses!
 You will have a great vacation!